Rick Telander: Next Year Day

 In 2008, Telander partnered with The Heckler and owner Brad Zibung to host the 100th Annual Next Year Day.
 Nearly 1,000 people attended, including famous Cubs fan Bill Murray, who sang with Telander’s band, the Del-Crustaceans.
 The 101st Annual Next Year Day was held Friday, April 3, 2009, at Harry Caray's Tavern in Chicago's River North neighborhood.
 Parties were held until the Cubs won the World Series in 2016 The Heckler.

-2011
+Washburn apologizes

-Former South Carolina assistant coach Jim Washburn, just hired by Philadelphia Eagles, apologizes again for steroid scandal he helped create (and which sent him to prison), as documented in Telander’s SI story with Tommy Chaikin.
-Ref: CSNPhilly.com, Feb 10, 2011, by Frank Reuben: ``Eagle’s Washburn Still Confronting Steroid Nightmare.’’
+Former South Carolina assistant coach Jim Washburn, just hired by the Philadelphia Eagles, apologized again in 2011 for steroid scandal he helped create (and which sent him to prison), as documented in Telander’s SI story with Tommy Chaikin.

+Poetry

+In 2023, Telander published a collection of 42 poems titled Sweet Dreams: Poems and Paintings for the Child Abed.

-2014 Awards
+Awards

-Telander was awarded the Ring Lardner Award for Excellence in Sports Journalism by the Union League Club of Chicago.
+In 2014, Telander was awarded the Ring Lardner Award for Excellence in Sports Journalism by the Union League Club of Chicago.
 Frank Deford presented Telander with the award.

-2016 Awards

 In 2016, Telander was the guest editor for The 2016 Best American Sports Writing anthology.

-2018 Awards

-In June, 2018 he received the Sigma Delta Chi Award and Bronze Medallion for distinguished service from the Society of Professional Journalists, in Wash., D.C.
+In June 2018, he received the Sigma Delta Chi Award and Bronze Medallion for distinguished service from the Society of Professional Journalists, in Washington, D.C.